StockSharp/doc/en/topics/api/connectors/crypto_exchanges/idax/graphical_configuration_idax.md

+> [!WARNING]
+> This exchange has permanently shut down (November 2019 — shut down).
+This connector is no longer operational.
+Documentation is preserved for historical reference.

 # Idax graphical configuration

 For all [S\#](../../../../api.md) products, graphical configuration of the connection is performed on the [Connection settings window](../../../graphical_user_interface/connection_settings_window.md):